jgressmann/Weather/Readme.md

 ## Configuring the sensor device

 Connect a power source to the device and hook up your serial cables.
-Make sure to attach a mass to the mass pin of the device, else you run danger of having a floating potential which might kill the device.
+Make sure to connect the mass pin of the serial cable to the mass pin of the device, else you run danger of having a floating potential which might kill the device.

 Also note that the serial communication will exhibit seemingly strange behavior or will simply cease to function if the cables are too long.
 I have worked with up to 30 cm, but as usual your mileage may vary.